OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:31

-“You see the people crowding against You,” His disciples answered, “and yet You can ask, ‘Who touched Me?’”
+“You see the people pressing against You,” His disciples answered, “and yet You can ask, ‘Who touched Me?’”

 ## Mark 5:32

-But Jesus kept looking around to see who had done it.
+But Jesus continued to look around to identify who had done it.

 ## Mark 5:33